 An alloy is a mixture of two or more materials, at least one of which is a metal.
 Alloys can have a microstructure consisting of solid solutions, where secondary atoms are introduced as substitutionals or interstitials in a crystal lattice.
 An alloy may also be a mixture of metallic phases (two or more solutions, forming a microstructure of different crystals within the metal).
-Examples of substitutional alloys include bronze and brass, in which some of the copper atoms are substituted with either tin or zinc atoms respectively.
+Examples of substitutional alloys include bronze and brass, in which some copper atoms are substituted with either tin or zinc atoms, respectively.

 Characteristics of Metal Alloys